NY Public Service Commission–licensed ESCO

 Outages, Utility Interruptions and Monitoring

-- Utility Interruptions: For interruptions initiated by the LDC, Customer must adhere to the standards of service required under the applicable LDC’s tariff and complete shut down and/or switch to an alternative fuel, as required by the tariff.
+• Utility Interruptions: For interruptions initiated by the LDC, Customer must adhere to the standards of service required under the applicable LDC’s tariff and complete shut-down and/or switch to an alternative fuel as required by the tariff.

-- Monitoring of Usage:
+• Monitoring of Usage:

-- Daily Balanced Customers: Daily Balanced Customers are responsible for ensuring that the proper telemetry is operational and able to provide information about Customer’s daily usage pattern.
-In addition, Customer must always have personnel available to respond to Seller’sinquiriesregarding daily customer usage.
+• Daily-Balanced Customers: Daily-Balanced Customers are responsible for ensuring that the proper telemetry is operational and able to provide information about Customer’s daily usage pattern.
+In addition, Customer must always have personnel available to respond to Seller’s inquiries regarding daily customer usage.

-- Interruptible (Non-Firm) Customers: Interruptible (Non-Firm) Customers must maintain telemetry consistent with the requirements of the LDC’s tariff and have personnel available 24-hours in advance of and during LDC-initiated interruptions to respond to Seller’s inquiries regarding daily customer usage.
+• Interruptible (Non-Firm) Customers: Interruptible (Non-Firm) Customers must maintain telemetry consistent with the requirements of the LDC’s tariff and have personnel available 24 hours in advance of and during LDC-initiated interruptions to respond to Seller’s inquiries regarding daily customer usage.

-- Time of Use Customers: Customers receiving service under time differentiated rates must adhere to the telemetry requirements of the LDC.
+• Time-of-Use Customers: Customers receiving service under time-differentiated rates must adhere to the telemetry requirements of the LDC.

 Emergency Service

-The LDC will continue to respond to outages and emergencies.
-In the event of a gas leak, service interruption or other emergency, Customer should immediately call their LDC at Central Hudson at 845-452-2700 (electricity) and 800-942-8274 (natural gas); Con Edison at 800-752-6633; National Grid at 800-867-5222 (Upstate –electricity), 800-892-2345 (Upstate – natural gas), 718-643-4050 (KEDNY – natural gas), and 800-490-0045 (Long Island – natural gas); NYSEG at 800-572-1111; Orange and Rockland at 877-434-4100 (electricity) and 800-533-5325 (natural gas); RG&E at 800-743-1701 (electricity) and 800-743-1702 (natural gas), and emergency personnel.
+Buy Energy Direct does not respond to outages or emergencies.
+The LDC continues to deliver energy and respond to all service emergencies.
+In the event of a gas leak, service interruption, or other emergency, Customer should immediately call their LDC and emergency personnel.
+For Con Edison customers: call 1-800-752-6633 for electric or gas emergencies.
+For customers in other New York LDC territories where Seller may operate: Central Hudson 845-452-2700 (electric) or 800-942-8274 (gas); National Grid 800-867-5222 (Upstate electric), 800-892-2345 (Upstate gas), 718-643-4050 (KEDNY gas), 800-490-0045 (Long Island gas); NYSEG 800-572-1111; Orange and Rockland 877-434-4100 (electric) or 800-533-5325 (gas); RG&E 800-743-1701 (electric) or 800-743-1702 (gas).

-Choice of Laws
+Choice of Law; Venue

-Venue for any lawsuit brought to enforce any term or condition of this Agreement or to construe the terms hereof shall lie exclusively in the State of New York.
-This Agreement shall be construed under and shall be governed by the laws of the State of New York without regard to the application of its conflicts of law principles.
+Venue for any lawsuit brought to enforce any term or condition of this Agreement, or to construe the terms hereof, shall lie exclusively in the State of New York.
+This Agreement shall be construed under, and shall be governed by, the laws of the State of New York without regard to the application of its conflicts-of-law principles.

 Parties Bound